ps2homebrew/Open-PS2-Loader/README.md

 To avoid this, before running OPL the first time, create a text file at the location `hdd0:/__common/OPL/conf_hdd.txt` that contains the preferred partition name (for example `hdd_partition=__common`).

-It is recommended to FIRST create the desired partition and conf_hdd.txt file. edit the file with `hdd_partition=__+partition of choice here` before loading the drive up with homebrew/games.
+It is recommended to FIRST create the desired partition and conf_hdd.txt file.
+Edit the file with `hdd_partition=__+partition of choice here` before loading the drive up with homebrew/games.
 Adding/removing out of order can and will break the software that is loaded on the drive therefore, if deciding to REMOVE partitions/games, it is recommended instead to wipe the drive and start over.
 Anything you wish to save should be backed up.
 NOTE: partitions that start with 2 underscores such as __common are considered protected IE can not be deleted.
 Files/Folders within however can be added/removed.
 Partitions that start with + are UNPROTECTED, meaning they can be deleted.

 Recommended tools (no affiliation):